top of page

 Early Childhood Literacy Matters

-The first step in your child’s academic journey and the basis of all future learning begins with choosing the best preschool for your child.
+The first step in your child’s academic journey, and the basis of all future learning, begins with selecting the best preschool for your child.
 Early childhood literacy is not just about learning the alphabet and numbers.
 It also involves learning social skills such as independence, sharing, and following directions.

 Preschools usually cater to kids ages 3 to 4, but some also accept children as young as 2.